 Cooking kala chana without a pressure cooker is not impossible but a very time-consuming process.
 It will take around 2 hours to cook soaked black chickpeas in a regular cooking pot.

-You can use an instant pot to cook them if you don't have a regular pressure cooker.
+You can also use an instant pot (electric pressure cooker) to cook them if you don't have a stovetop pressure cooker.

 No, they are completely different beans.